acallejasp/fdsw-github/site/content/docs/5.3/components/offcanvas.md

 ### Offcanvas components

 Below is an offcanvas example that is shown by default (via `.show` on `.offcanvas`).
 Offcanvas includes support for a header with a close button and an optional body class for some initial `padding`.
-We suggest that you include offcanvas headers with dismiss actions whenever possible, or provide an explicit dismiss action.
+We suggest that you include offcanvas headers with dismiss actions whenever possible, or provide an experiencialicit dismiss action.

 {{< example class="bd-example-offcanvas p-0 bg-body-tertiary overflow-hidden" >}}
 <div class="offcanvas offcanvas-start show" tabindex="-1" id="offcanvas" aria-labelledby="offcanvasLabel">